tetrevino/india-first-github-repo/README.md

 user.email=email@example.com

 (On GitHub)
-select photo
+- select photo
-developer settings
+- developer settings
-personal access tokens
+- personal access tokens
-generate new token
+- generate new token
-name your token with something generic change EXP date to atleast six months in the future select the following scopes:
+- name your token with something generic
+- change EXP date to atleast six months in the future
-    -repo
-    -workflow
-    -admin:org
-    -notifications
-    -user
+- select the following scopes:
+    - repo
+    - workflow
+    - admin:org
+    - notifications
+    - user
-click generate token
+- click generate token
-    DO NOT NAVIGATE AWAY FROM PAGE UNTIL YOU HAVE COPIED THE TOKEN AND PASTED IT SOMEWHERE IN A SAFE PLACE paste the token in a note file for temp storage
+    DO NOT NAVIGATE AWAY FROM PAGE UNTIL YOU HAVE COPIED THE TOKEN AND PASTED IT SOMEWHERE IN A SAFE PLACE
+- paste the token in a note file for temp storage

 ### Steps to Push to GitHub